 Syngenta estimates and accrues taxes that will ultimately be payable when reviews or audits by tax authorities of tax returns are completed.
 These estimates include significant management judgments about the eventual outcome of the reviews and audits of all open years based on the latest information available about the positions expected to be taken by each tax authority.
 Actual outcomes and settlements may differ significantly from the estimates recorded in these consolidated financial statements.
 This may affect income tax expense reported in future years’ consolidated income statements.

-Releases of uncertain tax liabilities during 2018 and 2017 related to changes in tax legislation, closure of previously open tax computations through expiry and settlement of tax audits.
-The liability for uncertain income tax positions that Syngenta expects will be resolved in 2019 is approximately 9 percent of total recognized current income tax liabilities.
+Releases of uncertain tax liabilities during 2019 and 2018 related to changes in tax legislation, closure of previously open tax computations through expiry and settlement of tax audits.
+The liability for uncertain income tax positions that Syngenta expects will be resolved in 2020 is approximately 10 percent of total recognized current income tax liabilities.

-Significant management judgment has been required to estimate the income tax benefits associated with the $1,100 million (2017: $1,500 million) Viptera litigation provision described in Note 20 because the Syngenta entities named as parties to the litigation are incorporated in different tax jurisdictions.
-Syngenta’s estimates at December 31, 2018 and 2017 assume that all the provision will be deductible for income taxes but that deductions will be claimed in more than one jurisdiction.
-Syngenta estimated the benefit using an average of the tax rates of the relevant jurisdictions.
-The ultimate benefit realized may be different from this estimate and this difference may have a material effect on Syngenta’s income tax expense for 2019 and/or future periods.
+Significant management judgment has been required to estimate the income tax benefits associated with the $1,500 million Viptera litigation settlement payments described in Note 20 because the Syngenta entities named as parties to the litigation are incorporated in different tax jurisdictions.
+Syngenta’s estimates at December 31, 2019 and 2018 assume that all of the Viptera settlement costs will be deductible for income taxes but that deductions will be claimed in more than one jurisdiction.
+Syngenta estimated the benefit using an average of the tax rates of the relevant jurisdictions and the amounts it has recognized in 2019 and 2018 for both current and deferred income taxes reflect this estimate.
+The ultimate benefit realized may be different from this estimate and this difference may have a material effect on Syngenta’s income tax expense for 2020 and/or future periods.

-In Brazil, Syngenta received adverse rulings at administrative court level in transfer pricing disputes for fiscal years 2003 and 2011, and has filed appeals at civil court level.
-Additionally, Syngenta has appealed at administrative level against a transfer pricing assessment for fiscal year 2013.
-Syngenta believes these appeals will succeed and has recognized no liability for the estimated aggregate $104 million (2017: $93 million) contingent liabilities in these disputes.
+In Brazil, Syngenta received adverse rulings at administrative court level in transfer pricing disputes for fiscal years 2003 and 2011 and has filed appeals at civil court level.
+Additionally, Syngenta has appealed at administrative level against transfer pricing assessments for fiscal years 2013 to 2015.
+Syngenta believes these appeals will succeed and has recognized no liability for the estimated aggregate $170 million (2018: $104 million) contingent liabilities in these disputes.

 20. Provisions, commitments and contingencies (extract)

-Significant management judgment is required to estimate the tax provisions related to the eventual outcome of reviews and audits by tax authorities of tax returns filed by Syngenta’s subsidiaries.
+Significant management judgment is required to estimate the tax liabilities related to the eventual outcome of reviews and audits by tax authorities of tax returns filed by Syngenta’s subsidiaries.
 Tax returns filed by many of Syngenta’s subsidiaries during the past several years are either currently under examination by tax authorities or are open for future examination until expiry under statutes of limitation.
+In Syngenta’s opinion, the likelihood is remote that a material amount in excess of recorded provisions will result from the resolution of any such examination or case.
 Syngenta is also subject to certain tax claims pending before the judiciary.
 See Note 2 “Uncertain tax positions” for detail regarding two on-going transfer pricing disputes in Brazil.
-In Syngenta’s opinion, the likelihood is remote that a material amount in excess of recorded provisions will result from the resolution of any such examination or case.
+Syngenta believes it will successfully defend its position in these disputes.
 However, it is reasonably possible that actual outcomes and settlements may differ significantly from the estimated liabilities shown in the consolidated balance sheet for income taxes and in Note 18 for other taxes.